 Historically, properly managing meeting tasks and action items involved messy paperwork.
 Meeting leaders had to come up with their own systems for following up with attendees.
 Jotting notes onto agendas and maintaining task list spreadsheets becomes a lot of work as the number of projects and team members increases.

 Yet, meeting tasks and action items are what propel an organization forward.
 There’s simply no way to progress without making decisions and acting on them.

 Efforts can fall flat if meeting tasks and action items aren’t well managed.
 Fortunately, tools exist today that make it much easier to stay on top of tasks.

+How can meeting leaders better manage meeting tasks and action items, ensuring critical next steps happen?
 What can they do during a meeting, before everyone parts ways, to keep the momentum going?

-Gathering everyone together for a meeting takes resources and logistics commitments.
+Gathering everyone together for a meeting takes resources and logistical commitments.
 To make it worth the effort, attendees need to leave with clear action items and an understanding of how their assigned action item helps to reach larger goals.

 Because action items are created in the midst of a meeting, it’s important for meeting leaders to document them in real-time and ensure they are managed for follow-up.
 After all, if no one executes on an action item, then the next steps towards a goal are never taken!